SFT20/UAUC-Hazard-Reporting/README.md

 * The application functionalities were developed using Power Fx

 ### Design View
+### Canvas Apps Screen
+The function used is called the Power Fx, and this was used in various part of the application to achieve the needed behaviours.

        Home Screen

+Application User access the platform and by engaging with the "New UA/UC" button can go to the next screen to report hazard observed.
 ![CanvasApp-Home](https://github.com/user-attachments/assets/7866d26d-4cec-4c39-aa61-91769b825b47)

        UAUC Form Screen

+Application User navigates from the Home Screen to the UAUC hazard reporting form screen and the user is able to submit Observation.
 ![canvas-form](https://github.com/user-attachments/assets/ed72039b-2407-451a-9c3f-9309ee8adeda)

         UAUC Edit Screen

 ![Canvas-Editformform](https://github.com/user-attachments/assets/e89712bf-8960-4d6b-afa4-64137f1bdf01)

        Gallery Screen